open-organization/open-org-definition/open_org_maturity_model.md

 ### Level 1

-- A subset of members of the organization unite to define values and principles, but embark without clear support
+- A subset of members of the organization unite to define values and principles, but are not clearly supported

 - People feel welcome to participate in and contribute to the organization, and people feel comfortable sharing their thoughts and opinions without fear of retribution